m8tja/IS-labs/README.md

 # IS_labs

-Solved exercises for my Intelligent Systems labs.
+Intelligent Systems assignments and solved lab exercises.